 Docker compose depends on #

 Before we dive into depends_on, let's briefly recap Docker and Docker Compose.
 Docker is a containerization technology that packages and runs applications in isolated environments called containers.
 Docker Compose builds upon Docker, enabling you to define and manage multiple containers and their configurations in a single YAML file called docker-compose.yml.
 This declarative approach streamlines the process of running and orchestrating complex applications.
-You get free from long docker run commands using this declarative and easy-to-understand syntax that can be comprehended in a single glance.
+You are freed from long docker run commands using this declarative and easy-to-understand syntax that can be comprehended in a single glance.

 Now, where does depends_on fit into this picture?
 When working with multi-container applications, it's often crucial to ensure that services start up in a specific order or that the dependent service starts and is ready before the main service.